ohdsi-studies/HIVTreatmentPathways/README.md

 ### **2. Execute Cohort Pathway 1, Cohort Pathway 2, and Characterization on CDM Transformed Database**
-Facilitate the analysis under the Execution tab and click Generate
+Facilitate the analysis under the Execution tab and click 'Generate'

 ### **3. Return csv Results Files**

-Upload the following results files to the study coordinator
+Upload the following .csv results files to the study coordinator
 - pathways
 - EventCohortCounts
 - DistinctEventCohorts
-- All Characterization Results
+- All Characterization Results files